-- You can include as many lines as you like in a given chunk (though you may find it more manageable to separate them up, remembering each time to give the chunk a unique name). - You can run the current line of code in RStudio by hitting Control+Enter (on Windows/Linux; Command+Enter on Mac). - Giving your models informative names will help later on!
+- You can run the current line of code in RStudio by hitting Control+Enter (on Windows/Linux; Command+Enter on Mac). - Giving your models informative names will help later on!
 Here I'm using df to indicate that this is a detection function, then shortened forms of the model form and covariates, separated by underscores, but use what makes sense to you (and future you!).